The Chronicles of Narnia: The Voyage of the Dawn Treader: Promotions

 In addition to its production budget, Fox and Walden spent around $100 million to promote the film around the world.
 In late November 2009, three still pictures from the film were released on the social networking site Facebook.
 In February 2010, Narnia.com, the official domain, returned after a nine-month hiatus, bringing exclusive reports from the set.
 The full site, with the first trailer, information on the film's story and cast, and other content, opened on June 17, 2010.
 The film's first promotional banner was presented at the 2010 Cannes Film Festival, which was followed by a teaser poster in May 2010.
 A Christian Narnia conference was held from June 3–6, 2010, at Taylor University in Upland, Indiana.
 Director Michael Apted and some of the producers gave exclusive commentary on and first looks at the film, including a 5-minute "super trailer".
 Franklin Graham's Samaritan's Purse program promoted an international relief campaign entitled Operation Narnia to donate relief goods to children around the world from July to December 2010.

 The historic caravel ship the Matthew was transformed into a replica of The Dawn Treader to promote the film.
 It sailed from the Atlantic Ocean to the English Channel in August 2010.
 National Geographic Channel and Fox conducted a series of contests in Europe for people who want to visit the ship for three days.
-The National Maritime Museum in Cornwall made the ship available to the public on August 28 to August 30, 2010.
+The National Maritime Museum in Cornwall made the ship available to the public from August 28 to August 30, 2010.

 IGN said that the film "was far more reminiscent of the vibrant and optimistic The Lion, the Witch and the Wardrobe than of its dark and violent sequel, Prince Caspian".
 UGO said that "Narnia's gone back to the magic" and remarked that "sailing the high seas looks fun!"
 The first official trailer for the film was released online on June 17, 2010.
 The trailer was attached to the theatrical release of Toy Story 3 on June 18, 2010, and then attached to Alpha and Omega on September 17, 2010.
 20th Century Fox released the trailer on the Diary of a Wimpy Kid DVD release.
 An international poster and trailer for the film was shown on October 7, 2010.
-A third trailer was released November 9, 2010.
+A third trailer was released on November 9, 2010.
 To promote the film's release, American television networks ABC and Disney Channel broadcast The Lion, The Witch and the Wardrobe on December 11, 13, and 14.
 Cable network Syfy screened Prince Caspian on December 12 and 13.